noear/eggg/README.md

 ```

-### Example 3 (for snack4)
+### Example 3 (for Snack4)

-This example needs to generate refinements, aliases, and specify constructors based on the annotation.
+This example demonstrates how to generate refinements, aliases, and specify constructors based on annotations.
 Custom content needs to be added.

 ```java
 package org.noear.snack4.codec.util;